| Family MattersThis interview, done for Third Way on the

 piece of food which he cant see directly.
 All these

+experiments have been done many times.
 I am intrigued that you often use the word amazing

 about the abilities of chimpanzees.
 Surely they are remarkable